gcallah/Rationalism/CommonCause/common.md

 But what is this "logic" that "unfolds of its own accord"?
 What Vallier appears to be saying is, "Look, nationalist conservatives, you've already accepted... well, *Jews* into your coalition.
-Certainly now logic demands that you not reject Satanists and polyamourists, right?"
+Certainly logic now demands that you also accept, amongst your brethren, Satanists and polyamourists, right?"

-I'm sorry, but this is absurd: simply because one's tolerance extends to point X is no reason to demand that it extend even further to point Y. Presumably Vallier himself has limits to his tolerance: would he enter into a coalition with white supremacists because they agree with him on some issue or other?
+I'm sorry, but this is absurd: simply because one's tolerance extends to point X is no reason to demand that it must extend even further to point Y. Presumably Vallier himself has limits to his tolerance: would he enter into a coalition with white supremacists because they agree with him on interpreting the First Amendment?

-In fact, if Vallier's "logic" were sound, well, then why shouldn't nationalist conservatives, rather than extending their tolerance to classical liberals, instead extend their tolerance to progressives?
+In fact, if Vallier's "logic" were sound, well, then why shouldn't nationalist conservatives, rather than extending their tolerance to classical liberals, instead extend it to progressives?
 The two groups could then join together to dispel the myth of liberal neutrality, which both agree is nonsense!

-Since the myth of the "neutral state" is exactly what has led us to the condition that post-liberals deplore, it is ridiculous to ask post-liberals to accept that nonsense in order to combat progressives.
+Since the myth of the "neutral state" is exactly what has led us to the condition that post-liberals deplore, it is ridiculous to ask post-liberals to accept that myth in order to combat progressives.
 In fact, post-liberals should recognize that progressives, while mistaken in seeking utopian ends, are, in fact, allies in exposing the distinctly non-neutral nature of the classical liberal state.